kirchners-manta/multifidelity-water/README.md

 ```
 where `models` and `model_{n}` are groups and `n_models` is an attribute of the `models` group.
 Every `model_{n}` group has attributes `n_molecules` and `n_evals` (the number of molecules and evaluations for the model).
+Additionally, the `last_algo` attribute is added to the root group, which stores the name of the last executed algorithm and checks whether a new algorithm can be executed on the input file.

+The `build` algorithm can be executed several times, but the output file will be overwritten if it already exists (question will be asked to the user).

 ### chemmod-prep
 This algorithm generates the directories and input files for the MD simualtion using LAMMPS for each model and evaluation.